Skip to main content

 • x and y: returns True if x and y are both True, otherwise returns False.

-• x or y: returns True if either x or y is True, otherwise returns False.
+• x or y: returns True if either x or y is True (this includes if both are True), otherwise returns False.

 • not x: returns True if x is False and returns False if x is True.